AT A GLANCE

 SIPC’s Board of Directors is composed of three representatives and the manager from each of the member systems.

 SIPC owns and operates its own power supply.
-Baseload capacity is provided by two coal-fired units.
 In 2003, SIPC completed a significant plant upgrade by replacing three aging small boilers with one 120 MW circulating fluidized bed boiler.
 The new boiler greatly enhances reliability and slightly increased capacity.
 The new boiler, which operates at a lower temperature than the cyclone boilers it replaced, is capable of burning a variety of fuels.
 SIPC currently fuels the boiler with locally available mine waste.
-In addition to the new boiler, SIPC operates a 173 MW coal-fired unit, which came online in 1978.
+In addition to the new boiler, SIPC operated a 173 MW coal-fired unit, which came online in 1978.
 This unit is equipped with a wet scrubber and selective catalytic reduction technology.
 The scrubber was part of the original 1978 construction, while the SCR was added in 2003.
+In an effort to reduce costs, in November 2020, SIPC retired our largest Marion, Illinois coal-fired unit, unit 4.

 Other Points of Interest